Lemons, Lavender, & Laundry

 • Paint Brush– This one is my favorite for use on furniture!
 I know it’s spendy, but it’s totally worth it.

-• Dark Wax– I did using Annie Sloan for this because I already had some on hand
+• Dark Wax– I used Annie Sloan for this because I already had some on hand

 • Old T-Shirt or Lint-Free Towel

-Whether or not you see visible dirt and grime on the cabinets, you’re going to want to give them a good cleaning.
-I typically use TSP, but this time I guess I got lazy and just used some soapy water and a soft bristle brush.
+Whether or not you see visible dirt and grime on the wood, give them a good cleaning.
+I typically use TSP, but I guess I got lazy and just used some soapy water and a soft bristle brush.
 After a good scrubbing, dry things off with a flour sack cloth (or something similar).

 Step 2: Apply Joint Compound

-Grab your putty knife and apply joint compound over the entire surface that is going to be painted.
-Spreading joint compound is a lot like spreading frosting… only don’t eat it 🙂 You are going to “frost” your wood surface and then glide your putty knife over the area to remove any excess.
-This process allows you to fill in the small niches in the wood grain.
-Please note that you want just a thin layer of joint compound, otherwise you will end up having to sand a lot more.
+Grab a putty knife and apply joint compound over the entire surface that is going to be painted.
+Spreading joint compound is a lot like spreading frosting… only don’t eat it 🙂 “Frost” your wood surface with a scoop of joint compound, spreading it evenly across the wood, and then glide the putty knife over the area to remove any excess.
+This process fills in the small niches in the wood grain.
+Please note that you want just a thin layer of joint compound, otherwise there will be a lot more sanding in the future.

-If you have trim work (like I did), the putty knife will not work well, so I grabbed a vinyl glove and applied it in the grooves with my fingers.
-My one piece of advice here is to try to get the thinnest layer possible, otherwise, like I said, there’s a lot more sanding involved.
+If you have trim work (like I did), the putty knife does not work well.
+Instead, grab a vinyl glove and apply the joint compound using your gloved fingers, smearing it into the seams.
+My one piece of advice is to try to get the thinnest layer possible, otherwise, like I said, there’s a lot more sanding involved.

 Applying joint compound to trim of cabinet door using gloved fingers